mar10/wsgidav/doc/sphinx/run-configure.rst

 Configuration file
 ==================
 The configuration file uses Python syntax to specify these options:
+  * Server options (hostname, port, SSL cert, ...)
   * List of share-name / WebDAV provider mappings
   * List of users for authentication
   * Optional custom DAV providers (i.e. other than `FilesystemProvider`)
   * Optional custom lock manager, property manager and domain controller
+  * Advanced debugging options
   * (and more)

+For a start, you should copy
+:download:`Sample Configuration<../../wsgidav.conf.sample>` or
+:download:`Annotated Sample Configuration<../annotated_wsgidav.conf>`
-For a start, you should copy a sample and edit it to your needs.
+and edit it to your needs.

-See :doc:`configuration-file`.
+.. seealso:: :doc:`configuration-file`.

 Run inside a 3rd-party WSGI server